The 2005 PowerBook G4 Value Equation

 Changes

-The aluminum PowerBooks remain as small and light as they've always been, and almost all of the changes are invisible from the outside.
-(The exception - the entry-level 15" PowerBook now has a backlit keyboard.)
-Let's see what Apple's done under the hood.
+The aluminum PowerBooks remain as small and light as they’ve always been, and almost all of the changes are invisible from the outside.
+(The exception – the entry-level 15″ PowerBook now has a backlit keyboard.)

-Apple has boosted memory on the 12" and entry-level 15" models from 256 MB to 512 MB.
-On the 12" 'Book, there's still 256 MB on the system board, and the additional 256 MB sits in the expansion slot.
-On the 15" and 17" 'Books, the 512 MB configuration is done with a single module, whereas a pair of 256 MB chips had been used in the past.
+Apple has boosted memory on the 12″ and entry-level 15″ models from 256 MB to 512 MB.
+On the 12″ ‘Book, there’s still 256 MB on the system board, and the additional 256 MB sits in the expansion slot.
+On the 15″ and 17″ ‘Books, the 512 MB configuration is done with a single module, whereas a pair of 256 MB chips had been used in the past.

 The PowerBooks now come standard with 60, 80, or 100 GB 5400 rpm hard drives, an improvement in both capacity and rotation speed over last year's models.
 (100 GB is as big as laptop drives get these days.)

-Each of the PowerBooks has the next generation graphics processor, replacing the nVidia and ATI chips used in the 2004 'Books.
+Each of the PowerBooks has the next generation graphics processor, replacing the Nvidia and ATI chips used in the 2004 ‘Books.

 Apple now supports Bluetooth 2.0, making the built-in Bluetooth about three times as fast as the earlier Bluetooth standard.
-AirPort Extreme is also standard on the new PowerBooks.
+802.11g AirPort Extreme is also standard on the new PowerBooks.

 Perhaps the biggest upgrade is an 8x SuperDrive for the top-end models, twice as fast as the 4x drive used in last year's 'Books - and in the new Mac mini.